 Policies and Requirements

-Note: For reasons of brevity, the Alexander Graham Bell Canada Graduate Scholarship will be referred to as “CGS,” “CGS M,” and “CGS D” in this document.
+Note: For reasons of brevity, the Alexander Graham Bell Canada Graduate Scholarship will be referred to as “CGS” and the NSERC Postgraduate Scholarship will be referred to as “PGS”.

 To hold an award, you must:

-- have been unconditionally admitted into a recognized and eligible graduate studies degree program in a field supported by NSERC;
+- have been unconditionally admitted and registered in a recognized and eligible doctoral degree program in a field supported by NSERC;

-- be registered full-time or part-time* and progressing satisfactorily in a graduate studies program at an eligible university;
+- be registered full-time or part-time* and progressing satisfactorily in a doctoral program at an eligible university;

 - not hold or accept full-time employment while holding the award; and